 Winter tires have been developed to respond actively in the presence of snow but also offer excellent performance, compared with summer tires, on wet and dry roads throughout the cold weather season.
 The tread pattern has been designed to reduce the risk of aquaplaning considerably, compared with summer tires.

 No. Some winter tires, however, are approved for speeds up to 168 mph (speed rating W).
-Obviously you must always observe the speed limits and adapt your speed according to the weather conditions.
+Obviously you must always observe the legal speed limits and adapt your speed according to the weather conditions.

 The braking distance with winter tires is reduced by up to 10% on wet surfaces and 20% on snowy surfaces.
 This means that, if you use winter tires below 45°F, you can stop quicker and will have better control of your car.